nightcomdev/opnsense/tunables/README.md

-# TUNABLES optimization for Opnsense
+# TUNABLES optimization for Opnsense and i226-V
 Here you can find tunables that I optimazed for my network.
 Default values are values used by Opnsense.
 All informations and descritopns are from internet like blogs, forums, documentation of Opnsense and FreeBSD.

 Read carefully and adjust to your needs.
 If you have stronger hardware you can rise buffers and adjust some other values.
 Network card Intel i226-V was upgraded to firmware v2.32